Exam Centre

 EngSci Info Hub

 Below is a list of sections within the EngSci Info Hub and what you can expect from each.
-The hub is regularly updated by the EngSci office and may include additional sections and information based on the latest resources and services.
+The hub is regularly updated by the EngSci Office and may include additional sections and information based on the latest resources and services.

 Be sure to check it out when it becomes available to you in early September!